Varlamov stops 29 shots in Islanders’ 4-0 win over Flyers

 The Islanders have been stingy in the bubble as well, matching a franchise record by allowing fewer than 30 shots in nine straight games.
 New York knocked out third-seeded Washington in five games after taking out Florida 3-1 in the Stanley Cup qualifiers.

 The Islanders had the early jump in the second-round opener.
-Greene scored 6 minutes in, beating Hart from near the blue line through traffic.
+Greene scored 6 minutes in, beating Carter from near the blue line through traffic.
+The 37-year-old is the 10th player in NHL history to go 10 or more years between playoff goals.

-New York outshot Philadelphia 15-4 in the first period, but Hart made some spectacular savesto keep it 1-0.
+New York outshot Philadelphia 15-4 in the first period, but Carter made some spectacular savesto keep it 1-0.

-”The first period was probably the worst we’ve had since we’ve been in the bubble,” Flyers center Claude Giroux said.

 The Flyers came alive in the second, ripping off the first eight shots and 15 in the period.
 Varlamov stopped them all with good positioning and some spectacular saves.